Leonardo-Notargiacomo/SkyVoyage/design/sequenceDiagrams/searchFlightsSequenceDiagram.md

 5. The FlightResource returns the search results to the Web Client
 6. The Web Client displays the results to the User

-The diagram shows how the system integrates with the external Amadeus API while applying internal pricing and discount rules to the search results.
+The diagram shows how the system integrates with the external SearchFlightAPI while applying internal pricing and discount rules to the search results.